-There are 32 projects whose PPOAs were not renegotiated.
-For the IRP, these projects provide an indication of available sites and that be utilized by alternative renewable generation projects.
+There are 32 projects with PPOAs subject to renegotiation.
+For the IRP, these projects provide an indication of available sites that may be utilized by alternative renewable generation projects.
 Exhibit 4-12 lists the 32 PPOAs which were not renegotiated.
 These projects were considered in the IRP as potential new supply options (capacity and sites), assuming benchmarked new prices instead of the PPOAs actual prices.